Former Treasury Secretary Larry Summers says it's 'more likely than not' US will enter recession - NewsBreak

 White-collar workers are feeling the brunt of the Fed's rate hikes.
 Here's why

-CNN — September's hotly anticipated jobs data ended up cooling markets on Friday.
+September's hotly anticipated jobs data ended up cooling markets on Friday.
 Stocks fell sharply as investors evaluated the report, which showed more jobs than expected were added to the US economy and indicated that more pain-inflicting interest rate hikes from the Federal Reserve lie ahead.
-But a...
+But a breakdown of the...

 US economy will soon start losing 175,000 jobs a month, Bank of America warns

-CNN — The Federal Reserve's fight to squash inflation will cause the US economy to start losing tens of thousands of jobs a month beginning early next year, Bank of America warns.
-Although the jobs market remained surprisingly strong in September, the Fed is working hard to change that...
+The Federal Reserve's fight to squash inflation will cause the US economy to start losing tens of thousands of jobs a month beginning early next year, Bank of America warns.
+Although the jobs market remained surprisingly strong in September, the Fed is working hard to change that by aggressively raising interest rates to ease demand for everything from cars and homes to appliances.

 Made in America is back, leaving US factories scrambling to find workers